esteejus/rgm/Simulation/README.md

 *General tips for submitting on the farm.
 Submit an array of 1-1 just to test one file works without crashing.
 Log outputs can be found in /farm_out/userName/.
 Submit a reasonable amount of jobs i.e. no more than 1000 and try to keep your output file size < 1Tb

+# GCards and Yaml Files
+The yaml files and gcards can be found in the submit folder.
+The torus field is set to -1 for most files.
+Make sure that this is consistent with the data files.